stepdugas/StepDugas/README.md

 # Stephanie Dugas
 **Software Developer**

 I'm Stephanie Dugas, a software developer passionate about problem-solving and building useful applications.
-I recently completed an intensive full-stack coding bootcamp at Tech Elevator, where I developed my skills in Java, Spring Boot, SQL, Vue.js, and more.
+In February, 2025 I completed an intensive full-stack coding bootcamp at Tech Elevator, where I developed my skills in Java, Spring Boot, SQL, Vue.js, and more.

 ---